 Thinkspace is a collection of next-generation educational spaces, in schools around the world, where students can learn to code.

-Since our launch in 2013, Thinkspaces have been built in dozens of countries around the world, providing thousands of students with the tools, inspiration and initiative to learn to code.
+Since launching in 2013, Thinkspaces have been built in dozens of countries around the world, where thousands of students have learnt to code.
+New friendships formed, projects built, dreams made.

 IT jobs exist in non-IT industries

 Learning to code is an invaluable skill to have in the 21st century.
 There are over 100,000 unfilled computer science related jobs in Europe alone.
 It’s not enough for young people to just know how to use technology; they should also have the opportunity to know how it works behind the scenes and how to build it themselves.